Family Educational Rights And Privacy Act

 - Photographs, height and weight of members of athletic teams.

-The Institutional FERPA Policy Statement, containing complete college policies and procedures for exercising student rights under the Federal Educational Rights and Privacy Act of 1974, is available from the College Registrar.
+The Institutional FERPA Policy Statement, containing complete university policies and procedures for exercising student rights under the Federal Educational Rights and Privacy Act of 1974, is available from the University Registrar.
 Inquiries or complaints may be filed with the Family Policy Compliance Office, U.S. Department of Education, 400 Maryland Avenue, SW, Washington, DC 20202-4605.